edj-boston/gulp-sqlite3/README.md

 Usage
 -----

+The only argument is a string representing the SQLite database file.
+A ":memory:" is also acceptable and specifies an in-memory database.

-Source some sql or ddl files (with globs and pipe the gulp-sqlite3 method.
+DEfine a gulp task that sources some sql or ddl files (with globs) and pipe in the gulp-sqlite3 method with a database string.

 ```js
 // Initialize DB